SamuSommer/ScrobbleSync/README.md

 ## Limitations
 The last.fm API has a **rate limit**, which means if you send too many requests in a short time, your IP adress will be restricted from making more API calls for a while (*you won't get banned, don't worry.
 You will just have to wait about day*).
-This is why my script have an inbuilt **delay** after each API call - 1.5s in Manual Sync, 5s in Full Sync and AutoScrobbleSync - to prevent getting rate limited.
+This is why my scripts have an inbuilt **delay** after each API call - 1.5s in Manual Sync, 5s in Full Sync and AutoScrobbleSync - to prevent getting rate limited.
-This API rate limit is annoying, but unfortunately can't be avoided.
+You do not need to worry about this.
+I just explained it here for transparency and in case anyone was wondering why the script seemed 'slow'.